What happened in Adolf Hitler's early life?

 During this time in prison, he wrote his book Mein Kampf (My Struggle).
 In it, Hitler outlined his ideology of racial purity, anti-Semitism, and Lebensraum, which would later form the basis of Nazi policies during his regime.

-After his released from prison, after serving nine months of his sentence, Hitler rebuilt the Nazi Party and continued his political activities where he had left off.
+On his release from prison, after only serving nine months of his sentence, Hitler rebuilt the Nazi Party and continued his political activities where he had left off.